-- □ Face masks in the school setting are prohibited by law or regulation - □ Face masks are in violation of documented industry standards - □ Face masks are not advisable for health reasons.
+Face masks in the school setting are prohibited by law or regulation Face masks are in violation of documented industry standards Face masks are not advisable for health reasons.
 Health reasons must be documented by a healthcare provider

-- □ Facial coverings are not required when the staff works alone in an assigned work area - □ There is a functional (practical) reason for a student not to wear a facial covering in school. - □ If the instruction requires the observance of the student's face and the student uses a face shield and no face mask, the student must maintain 6 feet of distance from others.
+Facial coverings are not required when the staff works alone in an assigned work area There is a functional (practical) reason for a student not to wear a facial covering in the school.
+If instruction requires observance of the student's face and the student uses a face shield and no face mask, the student must maintain 6 feet of distance from others.